MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The circuit breaker pattern can prevent an app from repeatedly trying to execute an operation that's likely to fail, while also enabling the app to detect whether the fault has been resolved.

 > [!NOTE]
-> **Note:** The purpose of the circuit breaker pattern is different from the retry pattern.
+> The purpose of the circuit breaker pattern is different from the retry pattern.
 The retry pattern enables an app to retry an operation in the expectation that it'll succeed.
 The circuit breaker pattern prevents an app from performing an operation that's likely to fail.

 A circuit breaker acts as a proxy for operations that might fail.
 The proxy should monitor the number of recent failures that have occurred, and use this information to decide whether to allow the operation to proceed, or to return an exception immediately.

 The eShopOnContainers mobile app does not currently implement the circuit breaker pattern.
 However, the eShopOnContainers does.
 For more information, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

+> [!TIP]
->💡 **Tip:** Combine the retry and circuit breaker patterns.
+> Combine the retry and circuit breaker patterns.
 An app can combine the retry and circuit breaker patterns by using the retry pattern to invoke an operation through a circuit breaker.
 However, the retry logic should be sensitive to any exceptions returned by the circuit breaker and abandon retry attempts if the circuit breaker indicates that a fault is not transient.

 For more information about the circuit breaker pattern, see the [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) pattern on Microsoft Docs.